-Mobile device management (MDM) is a proven methodology and toolset used to provide a workforce mobile productivity tools and applications while keeping corporate data secure.
+Mobile device management (MDM) is a proven methodology used to provide a workforce mobile productivity tools and applications while keeping corporate data secure.

-In recent years, mobile devices have become ubiquitous for enterprise use.
-Businesses and their workforces rely on mobile devices like smartphones, tablets and laptops for an assortment of jobs.
-As working remotely has become essential, mobile devices have become an integral part of most organizations’ vital tools for productivity and efficiency.
+In recent years, working remotely has become essential and mobile devices have become an integral part of most organizations’ vital tools for productivity and efficiency.

 How Mobile Device Management Works

-A common question: Is mobile device management a piece of software?
-The short answer is yes and no. MDM is a solution that uses software as a component to provision mobile devices while protecting an organization’s assets like data.
-Organizations practice MDM by applying software, processes and security policies onto mobile devices and toward their use.
+Mobile Device Management (MDM) is a solution that uses software as a component to provision mobile devices while protecting an organization’s assets like data.
+Organizations practice MDM by applying software, processes and security policies onto mobile devices and their uses.

 What are Mobile Device Management Policies?